Deal Structure Valuation

 This is why we built the Deal Structure Valuation, DSVSM to give you a valuation validity rating, and an optional warning on up to fifteen top deal risks noted earlier.

-Deal Valuation Report Sample shows the expense categories and the comparison calculations you can DIY by following the process; or we can help you define and gather the data for a tighter calculation using our advance technology.
+Contact us, we will walk you through a Sample Report that shows the expense categories and the comparison calculations, and we can help you define and gather the data for a tighter calculation using our advance technology.

 The Deal Structure Valuation, DSVSM answers five critical questions that we will go through at our initial meeting.
-Call David A. Dinsmore at (513) 266-3226 to start assessing your transaction's risks.
+Click to start assessing your transaction's risks.

 The PRICE is right only when the DEAL works.